ZovoTools

 Fractions look intimidating until you understand the four operations.
 Once you've internalized the rules, you can do fraction math in your head for most common cases.
 Let's walk through each operation and the logic behind it.

 Adding and subtracting fractions requires a common denominator.
 You can't add 1/3 and 1/4 directly because the pieces are different sizes.
 It's like trying to add apples and oranges.
-You need to convert both fractions so they're measured in the same-sized pieces.
+You convert both fractions so they're measured in the same-sized pieces.
 That's where the least common denominator (LCD) comes in.

 Multiplication is actually simpler.
 You don't need a common denominator at all.
 Just multiply the numerators together and the denominators together.
 Then simplify the result.
 Division is one extra step beyond multiplication.
 You flip the second fraction (take its reciprocal) and multiply.
 That's it.